Inflectra/rapise-documentation/docs/Guide/dll_testing.md

 ## Purpose

-You can create objects and invoke methods from both managed and unmanaged dlls.
+You can create objects and invoke methods from both managed and unmanaged DLLs.

 ## Usage